Exemptions Policy

 3.2 Schedule 17 Exemptions

-Under Schedule 17 of the Human Medicines Regulations 2012, specific healthcare professionals are permitted to sell, supply, or administer certain prescription-only medicines (POMs) without a prescription, within the scope of their professional practice.
-These professionals include:
+Under Schedule 17 of the Human Medicines Regulations 2012, the law allows specific healthcare professionals to sell, supply, or administer certain prescription-only medicines (POMs) without a prescription, as long as they stay within their professional scope of practice.

-Each professional group has specific medicines they are authorized to handle under these exemptions.
-For detailed information, refer to the MHRA guidance on rules for the sale, supply, and administration of medicines for specific healthcare professionals.
+Each professional group has its own defined list of medicines covered by these exemptions.
+For detailed lists and conditions, please refer to the relevant MHRA guidance on the rules for the sale, supply, and administration of medicines for specific healthcare professionals.

 3.3 Schedule 19 Exemptions

-Schedule 19 permits any person to administer certain parenteral medicines in emergency situations, such as:
+Schedule 19 permits any person to administer certain parenteral medicines in an emergency.
+Typical examples include:

-These exemptions are strictly for emergencies and must comply with the conditions outlined in the regulations.
+These exemptions apply only in genuine emergency situations and must follow the conditions set out in the regulations.

 3.4 Section 10 Exemption

-Under Section 10 of the Medicines Act 1968, pharmacists are allowed to prepare and supply unlicensed medicines (commonly known as “specials”) in response to a prescription for an individual patient, without the need for a marketing authorization.
+Under Section 10 of the Medicines Act 1968, pharmacists may prepare and supply unlicensed medicines (often called “specials”) for an individual patient in response to a prescription.
+In this situation, a marketing authorisation is not required, but all other legal and professional standards still apply.

 4. Professional Responsibilities

-Operate strictly within the scope of their professional practice.
+Next, practise strictly within the boundaries of their professional role and registration.

 5. Patient Information

-Patients receiving services under these exemptions will be informed accordingly.
-If you have questions about how these exemptions apply to your treatment, please contact our pharmacy team for clarification.
+If you have questions about how these exemptions relate to your treatment, please contact our pharmacy team.
+We will be happy to provide further clarification.

 6. Review and Updates